 Speaking a language or two is not enough to make you a legal translator.
-You need experience in the field, and be familiar with the procedures.
-Also, many, if not any official documents is packed with technical terms and non-ordinary meanings, that require the reader, and thus the translator, to fully understand the content before translating it.
-That is way you may want to be sure that your translator is properly trained and experienced.
+You need experience in the field and to be familiar with the procedures.
+Also, the majority of official documents are packed with technical terms and non-ordinary meanings that require the reader, and thus the translator, to fully understand the content before translating it.
+That is why you may want to be sure that your translator has proper experience in the field.

-As a Chamber of Commerce Certified Translator, I aid my clients providing translation of differnt types of document, being them those used in legal proceedings (i.e., judicial documents), outside the legal suit (extrajudicial documents), as well as other official documents that nothing has to do with legal cases (e.g., Financial Statements, Certificate of Birth, Certificate of Marriage, etc.).
+As a Chamber of Commerce Certified Translator, I give translate for my clients different types of document, such as those used in legal proceedings (i.e., judicial documents), or those used outside the court (i.e., extrajudicial documents), as well as other official documents that nothing has to do with lawsuits (e.g., translation of Financial Statements, Certificate of Birth, Certificate of Marriage, etc.).